hammadsaeed/Keras/README.md

 ## Installing Nvidia Drivers and Cuda
 Firstly we need to install nvidia driver I personally recomend nvidia 396.
-To install that open up terminal and type
+To install that open up terminal and type:

 '''
 sudo apt-get install nvidia-396
 '''